galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-managing-encryption-keys.md

 ## Automated steps

-For Linux and macOS, you can download and run the <a href=https://github.com/galasa-dev/helm/blob/ecosystem-0.38.0/rotate-encryption-keys.sh target="_blank" rel="noopener noreferrer">rotate-encryption-keys.sh</a> script via the command-line to simplify the process of rotating encryption keys and re-encrypting credentials.
+For Linux and macOS, you can download the rotate-encryption-keys.sh script for your installed Galasa Ecosystem version from the Galasa Helm repository's <a href=https://github.com/galasa-dev/helm/releases target="_blank" rel="noopener noreferrer">releases page</a> and run the script via the command-line to simplify the process of rotating encryption keys and re-encrypting credentials.

 The following flags can be supplied when running the script:
 - `--release-name <name>` **Required**.
-The helm release name provided when installing the Galasa Ecosystem helm chart (see [Installing your Galasa Ecosystem](#installing-your-galasa-ecosystem))
+The Helm release name provided when installing the Galasa Ecosystem Helm chart (see [Installing your Galasa Ecosystem](#installing-your-galasa-ecosystem))
 - `--namespace <namespace>` Optional.
 The Kubernetes namespace where your Galasa Ecosystem is installed
 - `--bootstrap <bootstrap-url>` Optional.
 The bootstrap URL of the Galasa Ecosystem that is being serviced.
 Not required if the `GALASA_BOOTSTRAP` environment variable is set and is pointing to the correct bootstrap URL.
 Overrides the existing `GALASA_BOOTSTRAP` environment variable value if set